Accelerating Detailed Routing Convergence through Offline Reinforcement Learning: Model Architecture

 \subsection{Model}

 Our architecture leverages Conservative Q-Learning (CQL), an offline reinforcement learning algorithm that addresses Q-learning's overestimation bias through value function regularization \cite{cql}.
 CQL achieves this by incorporating a conservative penalty on out-of-distribution actions, effectively constraining the learned policy within the support of the training data.
+We found online exploration impractical in this context, as each episode can take minutes to hours to complete, which is dramatically slower than the baseline.
 The algorithm augments the standard Q-learning objective with a conservative term:

 where $\alpha$ is the conservative penalty coefficient, $\mathcal{D}$ represents the offline dataset, and $\pi_\beta$ represents the behavior policy \cite{cql}.
 A key advantage of CQL for inferring routing weights is its reduced inference time, as the algorithm's conservative regularization inherently calibrates Q-values during training and eliminates the need for additional normalization or post-processing steps during deployment \cite{offlinerl2}.
 Unlike conventional supervised learning approaches that require extensive datasets, CQL's architecture enables efficient learning from modest-sized datasets by leveraging complete state-action trajectories rather than isolated samples \cite{rlbook}.
 The model's ability to extract temporal dependencies and action-consequence relationships from each trajectory makes it particularly suitable for inferring routing weights as we attempt to optimize cost weights for every iteration by analyzing sequential trajectories from previous iterations.
 Additionally, CQL has a higher training stability due to prevention of Q-value overestimation in unexplored states while maintaining consistent performance across varying routing scenarios.